[Yamagata Prefecture] Numerous Yamagata Sokushinbutsu born from the belief in reincarnation on Mt. Yudono

 Nangaku-ji Temple, a training mountain where the sokushinbutsu of Tetsuryukai people is enshrined

 In 1956 (Showa 31), the entire mountain of Nangakuji was reduced to ashes due to a fire that spread from a neighboring house.
-However, the principal image Tetsuryukai Shonin SokushinbutsuOnly the main hall survived the fire and was moved to its current location in 1973 (Showa 48), and the main hall was rebuilt.
+However, only the principal image and the sokushinbutsu of Tetsurukai Shonin survived the fire, and in 1973, the temple was moved to its current location and the main hall was rebuilt.

 INFORMATON